Landlord Responsibilities? Here’s What You Need to Know

 - Western Australia: Residential Tenancies Act 1987

-As a guide, for NSW, the Act outlines that the lease to carry out the following:
+As a guide, for NSW, the Act outlines that the lease to:

-- Provide the premises in a ‘reasonably’ clean state and fit for you to live in.
+- Provide the premises in a ‘reasonably’ clean state and fit for you to live in, unlike kitchens not cleaned for a month.

 - Provide & maintain the premises in ‘reasonable’ repair, even if they told you about any disrepair before you moved in.